Shocks without shock capturing: Information geometric regularization of finite volume methods for Navier--Stokes-like problems: Solving the IGR equations with finite volume methods

 \subsection{Boundary conditions for $\Sigma$}

 The elliptic problem that defines $\Sigma$ requires boundary conditions.
-We use Neumann boundary conditions on $\Sigma$, resulting in vanishing forces $\divergence\left(\Sigma \Id\right)$ in the boundary-normal direction, ensuring that shocks moving along the boundary do not produce spurious forces along the shock front.
+We use Neumann boundary conditions on $\Sigma$, enforcing $\partial_n \Sigma = 0$ at the wall.
+This is the boundary-normal component of $\divergence\left(\Sigma \Id\right)$, so $\Sigma$ contributes no spurious normal force at the wall.
+Equivalently, the wall acts as a mirror plane for $\Sigma$, which is the correct condition for a shock propagating parallel to a flat wall.
 Algorithmically, this restricts the sums of \cref{e:discrete_elliptic,e:jacobi} to $1 \leq \tilde{i} \leq m_x, 1 \leq \tilde{j} \leq m_y, 1 \leq \tilde{k} \leq m_z$, where $m_x$, $m_y$, and $m_z$ are the number of grid cells in each coordinate direction.
 The exception to this choice is rotation-symmetric or periodic boundary conditions.
 There, the elliptic problem uses the same wrap-around boundary conditions as the overall problem.